 2. Consider dimensions

 Every metric has unique qualities that define it, and dimensions work like categories for those traits.
-A metric might be CPU usage, while a dimension could be CPU core.
+For example, a metric might be CPU usage, while a dimension could be CPU core.

-On multi-core devices, this might result in CloudWatch tracking a large number of CPU metrics.
+On multi-core devices, this might result in CloudWatch tracking many CPU metrics.
 Dimensions are part of a metric’s unique identifier; adding a unique name/value combination to one of your metrics creates a new variant of that metric.

 Even though the metrics have the same name, CloudWatch interprets each unique combination of attributes as a different measure.

-When deciding whether to track certain dimensions of a metric, it’s critical to consider the dimension’s cardinality.
-High-cardinality metrics, like an IP address or a unique identifier, can cause the number of CloudWatch metrics collected to grow, which can cause your AWS costs to go up by a large amount.
+When deciding whether to track certain metric dimensions, it’s critical to consider their cardinality.
+High-cardinality metrics, like an IP address or a unique identifier, can increase the number of CloudWatch metrics collected, significantly increasing your AWS costs.

 3. Remove custom metrics you don’t need

 Metrics strike a balance between data precision and cost.
-The more data you gather, the more information you’ll have that will come in handy when you need to understand what went wrong when a service fails.
+The more data you gather, the more information you’ll have that will be useful when you need to understand what went wrong when a service fails.

-Internal services and less essential external services can withstand some amount of service disruption.
-Prioritizing the importance and impact of a service correctly will help you to choose which services need additional monitoring expenditures.
+Internal services and less essential external services can withstand some service disruption.
+Correctly prioritizing a service’s importance and impact will help you choose which services need additional monitoring expenditures.

 Mission-critical services should record the most metrics with the highest resolution, while less important services can record the fewest metrics and have the lowest resolution to keep costs down.

-Don’t forget that Custom Metrics and EC2 Detailed Monitoring are premium monitoring options.
-Excessive or too comprehensive monitoring won’t improve your system’s performance but drives costs.
+Remember that Custom Metrics and EC2 Detailed Monitoring are premium monitoring options.
+Excessive or too-comprehensive monitoring will not improve your system’s performance but drive costs.

 4. Lower the resolution of metrics when you don’t need high resolution

-If a service is so critical that learning about a problem within seconds is critical, then use a high-resolution measure.
-If a 5-minute delay in sending metrics and not being able to make metrics more detailed are fine for the service, limiting the resolution of metrics will save you money on Cloudwatch costs.
+Use a high-resolution measure if a service is so critical that learning about a problem within seconds is critical.
+If a 5-minute delay in sending metrics and not being able to make metrics more detailed are fine for the service, limiting the resolution of metrics will save you money on CloudWatch costs.

 Use free cost monitoring to keep other costs in check

-The on-demand pricing structure makes it hard to control the cost of AWS services like Cloudwatch pricing.
-Luckily, there are solutions on the market that help you do that for free.
+The on-demand pricing structure makes it hard to control the cost of AWS services like CloudWatch pricing.
+Luckily, some solutions on the market help you do that for free.

-If you use EKS, AKS, GKE, or OpenShift on AWS, the CAST AI Kubernetes cost monitoring module will give you free information about costs, such as the total cost of the cluster and costs per namespace or label.
+If you use EKS, AKS, GKE, or OpenShift on AWS, the Cast AI Kubernetes cost monitoring module will give you free information about costs, such as the total cost of the cluster and per namespace or label.

 Connect your cluster and analyze your cloud costs in real time to never go over budget again.